-Due to unfavorable conditions of the economy, the export of developing countries reduced and these countries face many problems.
-Instability and weakness of the trade performance put a bad impact on the development of the countries.
 The above table shows the data of exports and imports of Pakistan from 2011 to 2020, we can see Pakistan's imports is greater than exports in these years.
 One domestic currency will be exchange for another is called exchange rate.
 It is very significant macroeconomic variable in international trade it also established the balance of trade.
-It affects the macroeconomic variables like FDI, trade, inflation, remittances, capital flows and GDP etc. In economics, the relationship between the exchange rate and economic growth has long been a key topic.
+It affects the macroeconomic variables likeFDI, trade, inflation, remittances, capital flows and GDP etc. In economics, the relationship between the exchange rate and economic growth has long been a key topic.
 Besides foreign trade and economic growth, the currency rate has a direct impact on both.
-In a number of research studies, the relationship between exports, imports, exchange rate volatility, and economic growth has been forecasted., Akhtar and Hilton (1984), Kenen and Rodrik (1986), Rogoff (1998).

 The purpose of this article is to examine the impact of exports, imports, and the exchange rate on Pakistan's economic growth.
 Due to Pakistan's high exchange rate, the country is experiencing a trade imbalance, which implies that imports are more than exports, causing the economy to slow down.
 The study analysed annual time series data from 1980 to 2020 from the Islamic Republic of Pakistan to determine the relationship between them.

-The presented study is prepared by different sections, sections first presented the introduction, section two will give related reviews of different studies, section three presented theoretical frame work, section four data and methodology and section five and six are represented results and policy recommendations respectively.
+The provided study is organised into many sections: the introduction, section two's relevant evaluations of other studies, section three's theoretical framework, section four's data and methods, section five's results, and section six's policy suggestions.